Originally published 8/10/21, Updated 5/16/25.

 1. Create concise and simple slides

-The PowerPoint or slide deck presentation for your open enrollment meeting doesn’t need to be a comprehensive rehash of everything you plan to say.
+Your open enrollment PowerPoint presentation doesn’t need to be a comprehensive rehash of everything you plan to say.
 Instead, it should serve as a visual guide to reinforce key information and important concepts related to your benefits package.

 First things first, you should record your presentation for folks to refer back to and those who can’t attend.
 Secondly, send out the presentation deck itself with your notes for further information on what was discussed during each slide.
 Both steps will allow you to keep the actual slides clean and simple, helping employees understand their benefits plans rather than overwhelming them.